The safe use of cookware and bakeware

 Ceramic (pottery), enamel or glass cookware is easily cleaned and can be heated to fairly high temperatures.
 Ceramic cookware is often glazed.
 Similar glazes (a form of glass) are applied to metals to make enamelware.
 These glazes resist wear and corrosion.

 Some countries don't have the same strict lead and cadmium limits as Canada.
-If you bring in glazed ceramic cookware from abroad, be aware that it may not meet Canadian restrictions for lead or cadmium.
+If you bring in glazed ceramic cookware or bakeware from abroad, be aware that it may not meet Canadian restrictions for lead or cadmium.

 Minimizing your risk